fabiokr/vagrant-sshfs/README.md

 `config.sshfs.username = "theusername"`

+The plugin is enabled by default, so it will run everytime the machine starts.
+In case that is not desired, you can disabled that with the following configuration:

+`config.sshfs.enabled = false`

 ## Contributing

 If you have issues or ideas, please contribute!
 You can create an issue throught Github, or send a Pull Request.